PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-13 10:14:35
+Last updated: 2024-04-13 10:15:11
-Random Quote: Either get out early, or you get out too late. - Pacho Herrera
+Random Quote: Good and evil are a question of perspective - Mikkel